 Check price on Amazon →

-The L2s is the cheapest Yaber worth buying, and it’s honest about what $160 gets you: a genuine native 1080p panel, JBL-tuned speakers that outclass everything at the price, and enough light for a big, sharp image after dark.
-SoundGuys measured about 330 ANSI lumens against the 700-lumen claim — fine for a blacked-out bedroom or basement, hopeless against a sunny window.
-If your room can go fully dark and your budget stops here, it’s a lot of screen for the money; if you can stretch to ~$180, the Pro V10 adds auto-setup and WiFi 6.
+The L2s is the cheapest Yaber worth buying, and it’s honest about what its roughly $229 sale price gets you: a genuine native 1080p panel, JBL-tuned speakers that outclass everything at the price, and enough light for a big, sharp image after dark.
+SoundGuys measured about 330 ANSI lumens — well under Yaber’s own current 430 ISO lumens claim for the model — fine for a blacked-out bedroom or basement, hopeless against a sunny window.
+If your room can go fully dark and your budget stops here, it’s a lot of screen for the money; if you can stretch a little, the L1 Pro adds auto-setup for about the same money, or the L2 Plus adds built-in streaming for around $30 more.
 See our best budget projector and best 1080p projector guides for the wider field.

 How to choose a Yaber projector